ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance-coordinator.md

 ## Change Management
 Everybody may contribute to any aspect of the component.
-Such contributions are handed in by pull requests or some other source of data if declared so in the components guidelines.
+Such contributions are handed in by pull requests or some other source of data if declared so in the component's guidelines.
 Note that the general [contribution guideline](https://github.com/ILIAS-eLearning/ILIAS/blob/release_5-3/docs/documentation/contributing.md) also apply for components managed by the coordinator model.
 The coordinator is called upon to define additional criteria and processes for the component (e.g.
 UI-components).
 This is the gain of this model: PRs cannot be rejected arbitrarily.